marcogrima93/LimitbreakIT-Blog/Posts/when-the-sky-falls-europe-airports-cyberattack.md

 ### 1. Treat Cybersecurity as Operational Safety

 Just as airports design multiple runways and power systems, digital operations demand **redundant systems** and **clear failover protocols**.
-Backup check-in platforms and offline procedures should be **regularly tested** and integrated into emergency drills[457].
+Backup check-in platforms and offline procedures should be **regularly tested** and integrated into emergency drills.

 ### 2. Secure the Supply Chain